 Yes, either party or the mediator may terminate mediation at any time.
 Mediation is a completely voluntary process.

-Why use Reston Divorce Mediation?
+Why use a Reston Divorce Mediation Attorney?

 Brian Hirsch has practiced family law in Northern Virginia since 1985 and is certified in family mediation by the Virginia Supreme Court.
 His experience not only includes successfully mediating family law matters, but also litigating such issues at the trial and appellate levels.
 He is a former Chair of the Virginia State Bar Family Law Section Board of Governors, has lectured and written extensively in the area of Family Law, and is a Fellow of the American Academy of Matrimonial Lawyers.
 He has been recognized by the Washingtonian, Northern Virginia and Virginia Business magazines and Best Lawyers in America as a top divorce lawyer.
 He is also a Neutral Case Evaluator and Commissioner in Chancery for Fairfax County Circuit Court.
 Brian brings his extensive family law background to his mediation practice.